 Faculty Books

-American Studies' faculty have authored a number of critically acclaimed books in recent years.
+GW's American Studies faculty have authored a number of critically acclaimed books in recent years.
 Here is a sampling of their work.

 Ugly Freedoms

-In Ugly Freedoms Elisabeth R. Anker reckons with the complex legacy of freedom offered by liberal American democracy, outlining how the emphasis of individual liberty has always been entangled with white supremacy, settler colonialism, climate destruction, economic exploitation, and patriarchy.
+In Ugly Freedoms, Elisabeth R. Anker reckons with the complex legacy of freedom offered by liberal American democracy, outlining how the emphasis of individual liberty has always been entangled with...

 Divisions: A New History of Racism and Resistance in America's World War II Military